Fifth-Grade Teacher Put Black Students In "Shackles" For Mock Slave Auctions

 The incidents occurred in March at The Chapel School, a private Lutheran institution that enrolls students from pre-kindergarten through eighth grade, in Bronxville, NY.
 According to the office of Attorney General Letitia James, Black students in two separate fifth-grade social studies classes were asked by their teacher to exit the classroom, where they were placed in imaginary "shackles," before returning inside.
 Once there, the teacher told them to stand against the wall as their white classmates "bid" on them.

-After a parent's complaint, the incidents were investigated by James' office.
-On Wednesday, she announced Wednesday a series of agreements with the school's administration, including the hiring of chief diversity officer approved by James, the creation of a plan to increase the school's diversity, and a new code of conduct that specifically addresses the issue of racial discrimination.
+After a parent's complaint, James' office investigated the incidents.
+On Wednesday, she announced a series of agreements with the school's administration, including the hiring of a chief diversity officer approved by James, the creation of a plan to increase the school's diversity, and a new code of conduct that specifically addresses the issue of racial discrimination.